gtimelog/gtimelog/README.txt

 There is a convention that entries that include two asterisks in their titles indicate slacking or pauses between work activities.

+Task list is a text file, with one task per line.
+Empty lines are ignored.
+Task names should consist of a group name (project name, XP-style story, whatever), a colon, and a task name.
+Tasks will be grouped.
+If there is no colon on a line, the task will be grouped under "Other".

 Author
 ------